xxiang13/leetcode/README.md

 # leetcode

-Answers for leetcode questions.
-All of them are in Python
+* Answers for leetcode questions.
+* Agorithm questions are written in Python 3.4.
+* Database SQL questions are written in MySQL.